Juniper/terraform-provider-mist/docs/resources/org_wlan.md

 Required:

-- `additional_vlan_ids` (List of Number) additional VLAN IDs (on the LAN side or from other WLANs) should we be forwarding bonjour queries/responses
+- `additional_vlan_ids` (List of String) additional VLAN IDs (on the LAN side or from other WLANs) should we be forwarding bonjour queries/responses
 - `services` (Attributes Map) what services are allowed.
 Property key is the service name (see [below for nested schema](#nestedatt--bonjour--services))